AfricArxiv/community-engagement/README.md

 > Thank you for using AfricArXiv for the dissemination of your research results.
 Your manuscript entitled: (Title and link to the article), was downloaded (no of downloads) times until today.
 We would like to take this opportunity to ask a few questions about your experience in using AfricArXiv/OSF and also to feature your work in a blog post on our website: https://info.africarxiv.org/news/

 > Would you be interested to participate?
-Please fill respond to teh following questions:
+Please respond to the following questions:

 > (add questions)